 Youth who receive special education services under the Individuals with Disabilities Education Act (IDEA 2004) and especially young adults of transition age, should be involved in planning for life after high school as early as possible and no later than age 16.
 Transition services should stem from the individual youth’s needs and strengths, ensuring that planning takes into account his or her interests, preferences, and desires for the future.

-“Behavioral health” is an umbrella term that includes issues and services related to both mental health and substance use.
-This section synthesizes information relevant to these two areas.
+“Behavioral health” is an umbrella term that includes issues and services related to mental health, suicide, and substance use/misuse.
+This section discusses information relevant to these two subject areas as they intersect with LGBTQ+ youth.

 Mental Health and Suicide